nikolak/BBBot/README.md

 `!stream`   - Shows links/text that has been added via .add stream <link> command

-`!download` - Shows links/text that has been added via .add download <link> command
+`!download` - Shows links/text that has been added via .add download <link> command, disabled by default.

 `!suggest <url> and/or <text>` - suggest link to be added to stream/download list or sends message to BBBot's main channel.

+`!imdb <season>.<episode>` - experimental, displays name, plot, and imdb link of `<season>.<episode>`.
+See bottom of this file on how to set it up.
+Disabled by default

 Installation
 ========